NervosEducationHub/EducationHubArticles/what_are_fraud_proofs_in_blockchain_(explainCKBot)/index.md

 ### **Dependency on Data Availability**

 One of the key challenges associated with fraud proofs is their reliance on data availability.
 In order for a fraud proof to be validated, the verifier must have access to all the necessary data related to the transaction in question.
-If any part of the data is missing or incomplete, it becomes difficult, if not impossible, to validate the fraud proof.
+If any part of the data is missing or incomplete it is impossible to be certain the transaction is legitimate.

 This dependency on data availability presents a significant risk, especially in decentralized networks where data may be distributed across multiple nodes.
 If a malicious actor is able to withhold or manipulate the data, they could potentially prevent a valid fraud proof from being submitted, allowing the fraudulent transaction to go unchallenged.
-To mitigate this risk, blockchain networks must ensure that data is readily available and accessible to all participants, which can be a complex and resource-intensive task.
+To mitigate this risk, blockchain networks must ensure that data is readily available and accessible to all participants.

 ### **Risks of Communication Delays and Interruptions**